PFK Metallurg Bekabad

 PFK Metallurg Bekabad ("Metallurg Bekobod") is a former Uzbek football club based in Bekabad.
-They last play in Uzbekistan Super League until 2024.
+They played in the Uzbekistan Super League until 2024.

 History

 The club was founded in 1945.
-Metallurg played in one of the regional zones of Soviet Second League until 1992.
-Since 1992 club played in Uzbekistan First League.
-From 1992 to 1993 club was named Madanchi.
-In 1994 club was renamed to Metallurg.
-1997 season club finished as runner-up after Temiryo'lchi and promoted to the Uzbek League.
-The 2002 season Metallurg ranked at 5th place which is club's highest performance ever.
+Metallurg played in one of the regional zones of the Soviet Second League.
+Since 1992, the club played in the Uzbekistan First League.
+From 1992 to 1993 the club was named Madanchi.
+In 1994 it was renamed to Metallurg.
+In the 1997 season club finished as runner-up after Temiryo'lchi and got promoted to the Uzbek League.
+In the 2002 season Metallurg finisheded at 5th place, which was the club's highest performance.

-Metallurg was announce official dissolve in 2025.